acs-network/mcc/README.md

 ### Release Notes

 **V 1.1**
-+ Up to generating 10 million concurrent connections
++ Up to generating 10 million concurrent connections on a single server
 + Fix the bug of the address pool hash on multi-cores in mtcp
 + Multi-Priority requests generator